cityofaustin/hack-austin/README.md

 # Hack Austin
-Data enthusiasts, developers, designers, analysts, data scientists, and data engineers are invited to tackle health and safety challenges for the City of Austin.
-Hack Austin, a civic and data driven hackathon is part of the [City Council’s strategic planning outcomes.](https://austinstrategicplan.bloomfire.com/posts/1373079-strategic-direction)
+Data enthusiasts, developers, designers, analysts, data scientists, and data engineers tackled health and safety challenges for the City of Austin.
+Hack Austin, a civic and data driven hackathon is part of the [City Council’s strategic planning outcomes.](https://austinstrategicplan.bloomfire.com/posts/1373079-strategic-direction)on December 8-10th.

 The City of Austin strives to create a complete community where every Austinite has choices at every stage of life that allows the City to experience and contribute to all of the following strategic outcomes:
 - #### Economic Opportunity and Affordability: Having economic opportunities and resources that enable us to thrive in our community.